 This Spring the World's Largest ErgoMarathon takes place by Tuusula lake, in Finland, on April 21st.
 The organizers, Keravan Urheilijat, are targeting to gather together 100 competitors to celebrate the 100th birthday of their club.
-Women are invited to do the half marathon (of course full marathon is available too on request), and men are offered the full distance, or alternatively100km.
-Also 24hr will be available if there is interest.

 Once you've set your mind firmly on joining the ErgoMarathon, read below for how to register and how to prepare!